-Figure 1 shows a map of the collocations for the PEARL-FTS-TANSO-FTS and PEARL-FTS-ACE-FTS pairs.
-Table 1 shows the number of collocations between the three datasets and the period throughout which collocations are found.
-The table shows both the total number of collocations, as well as the number of unique measurements 15 for each dataset.
-From the methodology of calculating the arithmetic mean where many profiles from one dataset collocate with a single profile from the other, it follows that after this processing has been performed, the number of pairs corresponds to the table row "primary".
+ble 1 shows the number of collocations between the three data sets and the period throughout which collocations are found.
+The table shows both the total number of collocations, as well as the number of unique measurements for each data set.
+From the methodology of calculating the arithmetic mean where many profiles from one data set collocate with a single profile from the other, it follows that after this processing has been performed, the number of pairs corresponds to the table row "primary".
 The median distance is between 300 and 400 km for each pair.
-The distance between the arithmetic geographic mean ranges from 33.8 km for PEARL20 FTS-TANSO-FTS to 163.1 km for PEARL-FTS-ACE-FTS.
+The distance between the arithmetic geographic mean ranges from 33.8 km for PEARL-FTS-TANSO-FTS to 163.1 km for PEARL-FTS-ACE-FTS.